sustainable travel WELCOME TO ULAANBAATAR sustainable travel

 +976 11 45 0960

 It is one of the famous museums in Ulaanbaatar.
-The Ulaanbaatar City Museum offers a brief, however adroit, perspective of Ulaanbaatar's history through old maps and photographs.
+The Ulaanbaatar City Museum offers a brief, however adroit, perspective of Ulaanbaatar's history through old maps and photographs. sustainable travel

 The most intriguing thing is an enormous painting of the capital as it looked in 1912, where you can make out actual points of interest, for example, Gandan Khiid and the Winter Palace of the Bogd Khan.
-A bit of the gallery is devoted to extraordinary photograph displays that change as often as possible.
+A bit of the gallery is devoted to extraordinary photograph displays that change as often as possible. sustainable travel

 The exhibition hall tells the history since 1639 when G. Zanabazar was chosen as the head of Yellow Religion in Burd soum of Uvurkhangai aimag and royal residence of shar transport Ulaanbaatar's establishment was fabricated and 1778 when it was moved to the banks of Selbe waterway from Khui Mandal.
 Open in Google Maps.